D0liphin/FunLang/README.md

 # Funlang

-'Fun', also known as funlang is a fun functional language...
+'Fun', also known as funlang is a fun functional language that I made as part of my compilers course at university.
+The requirements were to generate a plaintext llvm-ir file, hence why I am doing this instead of other, better methods.
+If you're good at LLVM you'll probably notice that the programs emit buggy LLVM.
+Let me know so I can fix it.

 ## Some Notes About This Repository